(1300 292 371)

 ICT equipment that has been specifically designed to minimise TEMPEST emanations.

-A telephone typewriter is a telecommunication device that enables people who are deaf, hard of hearing or speech impaired to use the telephone system.
+A telecommunication device that enables people who are deaf, hard of hearing or speech impaired to use the telephone system.

 An entity that is partially or wholly responsible for an incident that impacts – or has the potential to impact – an organisation's security.
 Also referred to as a malicious actor.